“You are your best thing.”

 Mentoring for Movement Educators

-In recent years, I have had the joy of working closely with emerging teaching artists, guiding them not only in the craft of what they teach, but in how to shape an experience for their students.
-We explore how to build a class from the ground up — not just a lesson plan, but foster an environment that encourages exploration, safety, and growth.
-I also help them learn how to introduce improvisation to young dancers in a way that is accessible, empowering, and rooted in discovery.
+In recent years, I have had the joy of working closely with emerging teaching artists.
+I guide them in the craft of what they teach and how to shape a rich experience for their students.
+We explore how to build a class from the ground up, not just a lesson plan and foster an environment that encourages exploration, safety, and growth.
+I help them introduce improvisation to young movers in a way that is accessible, empowering, and rooted in discovery.
+We also spend time on something often overlooked; how to give feedback in a way that invites students deeper into the work, rather than shutting them down.
+Feedback is a delicate skill, it’s about being honest and generous at the same time, naming what’s working and what’s possible, all while keeping the student’s dignity and potential at the center.

 • "This class helped support me mentally and emotionally."